natecole1/github-intro-nate/README.md

 # github-intro

-We will be running through this repo using first the command line and then GitHub Desktop or VSCode git integration.

-These steps will primarily happen on the command line.

-0. Break into pairs
+## Intro activity 1

+You may perform these steps on the command line or using your preferred GitHub UI such as GitHub Desktop or VSCode/other IDE git integration.
+The command line commands are printed below each step. **IMPORTANT**: In order to run the `gh` command line actions, you must first have installed [gh cli](https://cli.github.com) and authenticated your local machine using the command `gh auth login`, then following the prompts.

 1. Fork this repo (and name the forked repo `github-intro-YOURNAME`)
 2. Clone your forked repo onto your local computer
     * `git clone https://github.com/YOURUSERNAME/github-intro.git`
 3. Open the repo folder in VSCode or your preferred text editor
-4. Add a file to study spaces recommending a good place to do computer work near Harvard
+4. Add a file to the study spaces folder recommending a good place to do computer work near Harvard
 5. Commit your changes
     * `git add FILENAME`
     * `git commit -m "Add study spaces file"`